farias0/Pong-SFML/README.md

 Simple Pong.
-First contact with C++ and SFML.
-Needs the SFML .dlls in the same directory as the .exe.
+First contact with C++ and SFML. .exe needs the .dlls in x64/Debug.